Background

 - ‘able to influence’

-- ‘encouraging healthy rivalry’.
+- encouraging healthy rivalry’.

+To ensure transparency, NICE adopts an open recruitment process, whereby anyone with an interest can apply to chair a group.
+NICE’s appointments to advisory bodies policy and practice, a corporate recruitment policy, has been developed to support this (2020).
+Potential chairs must submit an application (as they would for a position of employment), and then a formal process for selection and recruitment follows.
 Applicants are assessed against criteria in a ‘role description’, and then short-listed.
 Short-listed candidates are interviewed by a panel comprising senior staff members and a member of the NICE Board.
-Further information on vacancies for chairs of NICE groups can be found on NICE’s join a committee webpage.
-GC chairs are most often health or social care professionals with extensive commitments, although NICE has experience of recruiting lay people to chair its committees.
+Further information on vacancies for Chairs of NICE groups can be found on NICE’s join a committee webpage.
+GC Cairs are most often health or social care professionals with extensive commitments, although NICE has experience of recruiting lay people to chair its committees.

 This process, although transparent, carries a significant administrative burden, for drafting recruitment paperwork, short-listing the applicants, and the interview process itself.
 But, because this follows a standardised process, after the template recruitment documents have been developed, they only require minor amendments to tailor them to each new recruitment.

-NICE’s chairs’ induction programme
+- NICE’s Chairs’ induction programme

-NICE operates a mixed model of guideline development in which many of its guidelines are developed by 2 external contractor organisations, according to methods and processes set out in the publicly-available NICE guidelines manual.
-A new chair is recruited for each GC addressing each new guideline topic but some chairs are recruited to a broad topic area, such as diabetes, obstetrics, weight management.
+NICE develops and updates its guidance according to methods and processes set out in the publicly-available NICE guidelines manual.
+A new Chair is recruited for each GC addressing each new guideline topic but some Chairs are recruited to a broad topic area, such as diabetes, obstetrics, weight management.
+NICE invites both newly recruited GC Chairs and Chairs from these topic areas to attend induction sessions with their peers.
+The induction process for NICE’s GC Chairs is regularly reviewed and refined, reflecting the accumulated experience of GCs, their Chairs and members, and, importantly, changes in the guideline development methods and processes.

-The day-long programme comprises a mix of presentations, discussions and interactive sessions, intended to introduce chairs to the NICE guideline development methods (NICE 2014).
-(During the COVID-19 pandemic this was reduced to a half-day videoconference session with training material sent in advance.)
-It also covers practical issues related to running GCs, such as declaring and managing interests (NICE 2021), good facilitation skills, the importance of NICE’s duties under equalities legislation (see the NICE equality scheme), and the NICE policy on participation of patient/public members of GCs.
-The session also expands on the role of NICE as commissioner, and how that sits alongside and independently of the guideline development staff and GC.
-Presentations are given by methodological and process specialists, and patient and public involvement specialists, thereby reinforcing the importance of an inclusive approach to guideline development.
-Participants also benefit from the contribution of an experienced chair (someone who has chaired 1 or more NICE GCs) who discusses their experience and offers tips and strategies for effectively chairing a GC in the NICE context.
+The day-long face to face programme previously comprised a mix of presentations, discussions and interactive sessions, intended to introduce Chairs to the NICE guideline development methods (NICE 2014).
+During the COVID-19 pandemic this was reduced to a half-day videoconference session with some of the training material sent out in advance.
+The virtual session continues to cover practical issues related to running GCs, such as declaring and managing interests (NICE 2021), good facilitation skills, the importance of NICE’s duties under equalities legislation (see the NICE equality scheme), and the NICE policy on participation of lay members of GCs.

-- provide a specific opportunity for GC chairs and NICE staff to meet, share experiences and discuss the work of NICE in context
+- provide a specific opportunity for GC Chairs and NICE staff to meet, share experiences and discuss the work of NICE in context

 - provide an overview of key NICE processes and methods